arjun7736/TDEE-Calculator/README.md

 Steps to Set Up Locally
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/arjun7736/TDEE-Calculator.git
 Navigate to the project folder:

-bash
-Copy code
 cd TDEE-Calculator
 Install the necessary dependencies:

-bash
-Copy code
 npm install
 Run the application:

-bash
-Copy code
 npm run dev
-Visit the application at http://localhost:3000/.
+Visit the application at http://localhost:3000/

 create an .env to add environment variables